 Happy memories came flooding back as I handled each piece:

-It was my first night in the main house with Roan and Richard.
+It was my first night in the main house with Roan and Seagh.
 I’d flown in from Chicago, and we were all exhausted early.
-Roan and Richard had said goodnight and gone to bed.
+Roan and Seagh had said goodnight and gone to bed.
 I was still in travel mode, hardly ready to retire or sleep yet.

-Then there was the time Richard left his laundry in the dryer.
+Then there was the time Seagh left his laundry in the dryer.
 Just for fun I seized the opportunity and turned all his clothes inside out, folded them neatly and set them on his bed.
 The next evening I went to get something from my one dresser drawer, but it didn’t slide open easily as usual.
 Yep, I’d been pranked.
-Richard had wrapped the drawer in clear plastic wrap and placed a Got Ya sticker dead center at the front of the wrapping.
+Seagh had wrapped the drawer in clear plastic wrap and placed a sticker of a snorting bull in the center of the wrapping.

 It was on.
 Ice water over the shower door, short-sheeted beds, double-sided tape on flip-flops, reversing everything on his bathroom vanity (that really jacked him up, I was delighted), hair gel on bike seats – for days, yo… Sometimes being creative while not risking harm (or depressing messes to clean up) can be a challenge, but we rock that stuff.

 On our last night before Roan and I departed for Texas, Roan, Opal and I shared an air mattress together on the living room floor.
 I wanted to go to sleep, but Roan and Opal were wrestling, playing keep-away with a bag of candy.
 About the time I was going to jump in, Seagh entered the room.
 Blowing a whistle, he tossed a white hand towel announcing, “Personal foul, defense.
 Five yard penalty!”
 Yeah, the night went on for much longer than was prudent.